Social-Engineering-Experts/ETH-Guide/README.md

 Before you begin, you will need a Metamask account or any account that can interact and send funds.

+> Sidenote: Please try to use Chromium based browsers.

 ## Setting Up Metamask

 Follow the steps here to setup your [metamask](https://nftnow.com/guides/how-to-set-up-metamask-wallet/).